 Cape Breton-Style Deviled Eggs

-Deviled eggs are a staple at every Cape Breton family gathering I’ve been to, and they’re as simple as it gets—just hard-boiled eggs, mayonnaise, Dijon mustard, and salt.
+Cape Breton-style deviled eggs are a staple at every family gathering I’ve been to on the Island, and they’re as simple as it gets—just hard-boiled eggs, mayonnaise, Dijon mustard, and salt.
 There’s no piping bag, no fancy garnishes, just a spoon scooping the creamy filling back into the whites.
 They’re rustic, familiar, and always one of the first things to disappear from the table.

 Jump to: